arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 ---
 title: "Using the Arduino UNO R4 WiFi LED Matrix"
-description: "Get off the ground with the Arduino UNO R4 WiFi's built in LED matrix.
+description: "Get off the ground with the Arduino UNO R4 WiFi built-in LED matrix.
 Learn the different techniques for controlling it, create animations, graphics or even games."
 tags:
   - Guide
   - LED Matrix